 We’re representing the voice of independent publishers in the W3C

-Earlier this year, we became the first and only ad management company to join the W3C.
+In 2020, we became the first and only ad management company to join the W3C.

 We’re not just waiting to adopt what Chrome decides with the Privacy Sandbox.
 We’re actively engaging with them on creating standards to help independent publishers.